Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Discussion

+As discussed briefly when presenting the simulations results, there is a lack of in-depth theoretical investigation on the asymptotic properties of the MLE and MAP estimation, such as consistency, based on the pseudo-likelihood or quasi-likelihood as $n\rightarrow\infty$ and $T\rightarrow\infty$ for the recently developed MS-GARCH and CO-GARCH processes; and the existence of bias in the estimation of *-GARCH parameters is well acknowledged.
+This also creates opportunities for us to develop more accurate inferential procedures for *-GARCH models (COMS-GARCH included), coupled with investigation on their theoretical properties.

-We conjecture that the CROPS procedure is not limited to the COMS-GARCH and CO-GARCH processes but also applicable to other solvable CO**-*-GARCH processes when it comes to volatility or state path prediction.
-For example, it might make an interesting future topic to develop the COMS-Exponential-GARCH and COMS-Integrated-GARCH processes and examine the application of the CROPS procedure in these settings.
-We also expect that the CROPS procedure can be used in the COMS-ARMA model for trend estimation and it might lead to some weighted $l_2$ regularization effects on the ARMA parameters.
-More efforts would be needed, though, to establish the theoretical properties formally.
+We conjecture that the reSAVE procedure is applicable not only to the COMS-GARCH and CO-GARCH processes but also to other solvable CO-*-GARCH processes.
+For example, it will make an interesting future topic to develop the COMS-Exponential-GARCH and COMS-Integrated-GARCH processes and examine the performance of the reSAVE procedure in these settings.
+We also expect that the reSAVE procedure can be used in the COMS-ARMA process for trend estimation, yielding some types of weighted $l_2$ regularization on the ARMA parameters.
+More work will be needed to prove the theoretical conjectures formally.